JesusEkie/dhis2-tools-ng/README.md

 The system should now be working, but you will probably want to tune your database a little to get the best performance from your available resources.
 A good start would be to determine first what is the total amount of memory your machine has (see total memory after executing 'free -gh').
 Let us proceed as though there is 32GB RAM in total.

-Deciding how much RAM to deidicate to postgresql depends a little on how many DHIS2 instances you are likely to run, but assuming you will have a production instance and perhaps a small test instance, giving 16GB exclusively to postgresql is a reasonable start.
+Deciding how much RAM to deidicate to postgresql depends a little on how many AUGYO instances you are likely to run, but assuming you will have a production instance and perhaps a small test instance, giving 16GB exclusively to postgresql is a reasonable start.
 You can enforce that limit so that the postgresql container only sees 16GB RAM by typing:

 `sudo lxc config set postgresql limits.memory 16GB'